 Some VoIP routers provide the option to point all phones on a network to one provisioning server.
 Each phone that connects to that specific router receives a packet that points the phones to the provisioning server.
 It automates the process of pointing the actual devices to the provisioning server.

-Modern businesses gain a lot from auto-provisioning as it eliminates deployment and management roadblocks, allows service providers to configure and manage all devices remotely, enables bulk provisioning, provides flexibility, and saves costs.
+Modern businesses gain a lot from automated provisioning as it eliminates deployment and management roadblocks, allows service providers to configure and manage all devices remotely, enables bulk provisioning, provides flexibility, and saves costs.
 All that a user needs is a computer and internet access to get started.

-Using auto-provisioning, organizations can exercise control over what tools and applications they grant access to, and can also trace account activity, and review and certify access.
+Using automated provisioning, organizations can exercise control over what tools and applications they grant access to, and can also trace account activity, and review and certify access.
 This helps them keep their network secure.

 For businesses, systems that are out of sync with service platforms are the most common cause of errors and revenue leakage.
 This usually happens because processes are either incomplete or have been wrongly completed.
 This means the services are not activated or suspended correctly and this often results in clients being billed for services that they haven’t utilized.

 A manual provisioning process usually involves a lot of paperwork and disconnected software and systems.
-Auto-provisioning, on the other hand, provides a single, connected platform to manage the entire process.
+Automated provisioning, on the other hand, provides a single, connected platform to manage the entire process.

-Auto-provisioning gives employees access to tools and applications based on their roles in an organization.
+Automated provisioning gives employees access to tools and applications based on their roles in an organization.
 This gives their managers a complete view of who is accessing what tools and how they are utilizing this access.
 This way, resource access is not left to chance.
 Manual processes, on the other hand, can create inefficiencies as they don’t provide transparency into the tools being used by employees or in tracking access.
-Auto-provisioning gives a centralized, connected view of user access and identities.
+Auto provisioning gives a centralized, connected view of user access and identities.

-It’s not just organizations that benefit from auto-provisioning.
+It’s not just organizations that benefit from automated provisioning.
 The seamless onboarding improves employee experiences, and in the long run, helps enterprises retain their workforce.